psychemedia/island-storynotes/piedPiperNewtown/piper_hameln_baring_gould.md

 Angels of Jesus, Angels of Light,
 Singing to welcome the pilgrims of the night."

-An idea which I have myself consciously adoptedn a hymn on the severing of Jordan (People's Hymnal, 3), upon the principle which led the early Christians to adopt the figure of Orpheus as a symbol of Christ.
+An idea which I have myself consciously adopted a hymn on the severing of Jordan (People's Hymnal, 3), upon the principle which led the early Christians to adopt the figure of Orpheus as a symbol of Christ.

 "Sweet angels are calling to me from yon shore,
 Come over, come over, and wander no more."